xksteven/Initial_OS_files/README.md

-# ubuntu_init
+# config_files
-bash, vim and other configuration files when first setting up Ubuntu
+bash, vim and other configuration files when first setting up an Operating System like Ubuntu.